ofeige/symfony-demo-vagrant/README.md

 [![Build Status](https://travis-ci.org/neikei/vagrant-debian-ansible-lemp.svg?branch=master)](https://travis-ci.org/neikei/vagrant-debian-ansible-lemp)

-This is a development environment for Symfony projects on a Debian based Vagrantbox.
+This is a simple custimized version of the [standard vagrant box](https://github.com/ofeige/vagrant-debian-ansible-lemp) for development environment of Symfony projects on a Debian based Vagrantbox.

+This vagrant box ist for running https://github.com/ofeige/symfony-demo-api and https://github.com/ofeige/symfony-demo-ui.
+Please for further information the README in on of the projects!

 ## Included components